+353-1-416-8900REST OF WORLD

 Speak directly to the analyst to clarify any post sales queries you may have.

-The global E-Mobility Market grew from USD 117.62 billion in 2024 to USD 128.51 billion in 2025 and is anticipated to maintain robust momentum, achieving a CAGR of 9.87% and reaching USD 249.89 billion by 2032.
-This strong expansion is propelled by advances in battery technology, expanded charging infrastructure, and accelerating decarbonization targets across all major regions.
+The E-Mobility Market grew from USD 117.62 billion in 2024 to USD 128.51 billion in 2025.
+It is expected to continue growing at a CAGR of 9.87%, reaching USD 249.89 billion by 2032.
+This trajectory highlights sustained commitment to electrification across automotive, infrastructure, and technology verticals, emphasizing the strategic significance of the sector for stakeholders navigating global transition trends.

-• Component Types: Battery (Lithium Ion, Solid State), Electric Motor (Induction, Permanent Magnet), Power Electronics (Converter, Inverter)
+• Component Type: Battery (Lithium Ion, Solid State), Electric Motor (Induction, Permanent Magnet), Power Electronics (Converter, Inverter)

-• Vehicle Types: Buses (Double Deck, Single Deck), Commercial Vehicles (Light, Medium & Heavy), Passenger Vehicles (Hatchback, Sedan, SUV), Two Wheelers (Electric Motorcycles, Electric Scooters)
+• Vehicle Type: Buses (Double Deck, Single Deck), Commercial Vehicles (Light, Medium & Heavy), Passenger Vehicles (Hatchback, Sedan, SUV), Two Wheelers (Electric Motorcycles, Electric Scooters)

-• Propulsion Types: Battery Electric Vehicle, Fuel Cell Electric Vehicle, Hybrid Electric Vehicle
+• Propulsion Type: Battery Electric Vehicle, Fuel Cell Electric Vehicle, Hybrid Electric Vehicle

-• Applications: Commercial Mobility (Logistics, Public Transport), Personal Mobility, Shared Mobility (Car Sharing, Ride Hailing)
+• Application: Commercial Mobility (Logistics, Public Transport), Personal Mobility, Shared Mobility (Car Sharing, Ride Hailing)

 Methodology & Data Sources